NSCA CPT Study Guide

 Hypertrophy

-This is in reference to an increase in muscle size.
+This is about an increase in muscle size.
 It is training that leads specifically to an increase in fat free mass and reductions in body fat.

 Muscular Strength

-This is the type of training that is for someone wanting to increase their ability to carry heavier loads.
+This type of training is for someone wanting to increase their ability to carry heavier loads.

-It could be for daily activities, or for strictly in gym activities.
+It could be for daily activities or strictly for gym activities.

 Muscular Power